UX/UI Designer for employHER

 Interviewee's Perspective

-At the team meeting, I showed my initial prototype to everyone, and they gave me valuable feedback to enhance my design.
+At the team meeting, I showed my initial wireframe to everyone, and they gave me valuable feedback to enhance my design.
 My boss suggested that I change the background color to match the website's theme, while someone else recommended that I add an option for the interviewer to choose between voice or video calls.
 Several other people offered suggestions, and I took note of all of them to improve my design for the next prototype, which I have included below.

 As I was presenting my second high-fidelity prototype to the team and receiving additional feedback, a new lead designer named Pranav joined our team.
 While I retained the majority of the tasks for the webpage, Pranav offered valuable advice and suggestions, enhancing the quality of my final prototype.
 Below, I will present the screens from the perspective of each user.